From left. Pam, Paul, Lorna, Pat, Claire M (in front) and Claire B.

 Weeding, mulching, pruning and planting.

-Selling heritage plants at our community events to raise funds.
+Selling heritage plants and seeds at our community events to raise funds.

 Researching plants in museums, libraries and on the internet.